 The national vice-convener with responsibility for Resources is Mabel Wallace from Lochaber Guilds Together.

 - Annual Gathering

 - Logistics of conference events, including Guilds Together Conveners’ Conference, Past President and Conveners’ Lunch, Project Co-ordinators’ Conference, Regional Events

 - Guild Week

-The convener with responsibility for Events is Margaret Thom from Kincardine and Deeside Guild Together.
+The national vice-convener with responsibility for Events is Margaret Muir from Hamilton North Guild Together.